beytullahbuyuktolu/One.Formatter.Win/README.md

 # One.Formatter

-One.Formatter is a simple Windows Forms application that formats JSON data and saves it to a specified directory.
+One.Formatter is a versatile Windows Forms application that formats and saves multiple types of structured data formats with real-time preview.

 ## Features

+- Real-time formatting preview with dual-panel interface
+- Format and beautify various data formats:
-- Format raw JSON or plain text input
+  - JSON
+  - SQL
+  - XML
+  - CSV
+  - Plain Text
 - Support for Unicode characters including non-ASCII characters
 - Automatic saving to C:/Teknosol directory
 - Custom file naming